KnugiHK/WhatsApp-Chat-Exporter/CONTRIBUTING.md

 ## :memo: Copyright

-This repository is licensed under the MIT License.
-Contributions will be licensed under the same terms.
+This repository is licensed under the MIT License. **Any contributions you submit will be licensed under the same terms.**

 By contributing, you confirm that your contributions do not infringe on the rights of others.